 The MSBM program is taught through a combination of lectures, workshops and tutorials.

-The core program remains constant, every year – covering all the basics for modern mass spectrometry before going into the details of the key applications in the fields of biotechnology and medicine.
+The core syllabus remains constant, every year – covering all the basics for modern mass spectrometry before going into the details of the key applications in the fields of biotechnology and medicine.
 The core syllabus is summarized below.
 The actual decision about what sections are given by what faculty member for any year will vary slightly depending on the invited faculty.

 Information about the poster presentations can be found here.

-MSBM 2023 Faculty
+MSBM 2025 Faculty

-The MSBM 2023 program will be delivered by the following faculty*:
+The MSBM 2025 program will be delivered by the following faculty*:

 As the summer school is deigned to be suitable for attendees from a wide variety of backgrounds, there is a standard core syllabus that we cover every year: